• Food and Nutrition sub header

 serve all students in eligible schools a free breakfast and lunch.

-access to a free breakfast and lunch starting with the first day of school.
+2. When does it start?
+ALL Irving ISD Students will have access to a free breakfast and lunch starting with the first day of school.

 3. Do parents have to fill out a meal application to qualify for CEP?
-No, parents of students in Early
+NO!, parents will NOT have to fill out a meal application for ANY Irving ISD Student.

-7. If I have money on my Elementary child’s meal account, should I request a refund?
+5. If I have money on my Elementary child’s meal account, should I request a refund?
 No, you do not

 have to request a refund.
 The funds on your child’s account may be used to purchase healthy a la